 7.Classic French Omelette

-French omelettes—silky-smooth and golden on the outside, with a tender, soft-scrambled interior—have a reputation for trickiness, so much so that they’re sometimes used as a test of skill for young chefs.
-But the truth is that, with the help of a nonstick pan and the right technique, they aren’t all that difficult.
-Use moderate heat to reduce the risk of browning the eggs, and stir with a plastic fork to protect the pan’s nonstick surface.
-When the omelette has taken shape, simply hold the skillet directly over the plate and gently turn the omelette out onto it.
-Once you feel comfortable with the basics, try gussying up your omelette by adding cheese or fines herbes.
+French omelets—silky-smooth and golden on the outside, with a tender, soft-scrambled interior—have a reputation for trickiness, so much so that they’re sometimes used as a test of skill for young chefs.
+But the truth is that, with the help of a non-stick pan and the right technique, they aren’t all that difficult.
+Use moderate heat to reduce the risk of browning the eggs, and stir with a plastic fork to protect the pan’s non-stick surface.
+When the omelet has taken shape, hold the skillet directly over the plate and gently turn the omelet out onto it.
+Once you feel comfortable with the basics, try gussying up your omelet by adding cheese or fines herbes.

 - Step 1: Beat Eggs. …

 - Step 2: Heat Pan, Melt Butter, Add Eggs and Stir. …